swcarpentry/python-novice-inflammation/_episodes/12-cmdline.md

 > In this lesson we are switching from typing commands in a Python interpreter to typing
 > commands in a shell terminal window (such as bash).
 When you see a `$` in front of a
 > command that tells you to run that command in the shell rather than the Python interpreter.
+> You will also see "Bash" instead of "Python" in the code cells in this lesson.
 {: .callout}

 This program does exactly what we want - it prints the average inflammation per patient